mehwaffle10/Waffle_Balance/README.md

 - Always flare even if not on flammable surface
 - Ignite instantly on contact
 - Added animation and sound for instant feedback
+- Fire arrow flares don't do an extra half heart to things they ignite
+	- Direct arrow hits still do full damge plus burn damage

 Mines
 - Deploy after timer like they used to